PROFESSIONALS EXCEL in sales

 Since graduating as a Physiotherapist (PT) in 2010, Allan Manuel has been fortunate to work with amazing tech companies and mentors that have allowed a transition out of PT.
-Allan is currently a Sales Specialist for MINDBODY.
-Before this role he was Head of Sales for Blys – Australia’s Leading On-Demand Massage Platform.
+Allan is currently Regional Sales Manager for MINDBODY.
+Before this role he was Head of Sales for Blys – Australia’s Leading On-Demand Wellness Platform.

 Working as a health practitioner is an incredible honour that genuinely makes the world a better place.
 However, as a lifelong career path, working as a health professional can leave some disillusioned.